College of the North Atlantic

 Online Synchronous: Delivered fully online with live, scheduled videoconference classes.
 The instructor and the students in the course engage with the course content and each other at the same time, from different locations.

-Prince Philip Drive - On Campus delivery
+Prince Philip Drive - On Campus delivery - September 2025

-From your dreams to the screen
+From your dreams to the screen.

 With major film production companies like Warner Bros., Miramax, and Disney flocking to Newfoundland and Labrador (NL) for their major motion picture filming, your dreams of movie making can become reality right here at home.
 The province’s wildly successful television shows, such as Hudson & Rex and Son of a Critch, have opened the doors for more home-grown productions.